moonbury/ipython-notebook/README.md

-# notebook
+# README
-My Machine Learning iPython Notebook Repository.

-Please run it in Google Datalab under python3 environment.
+These notebooks are the result of my Machine Learning study.
+They are either created by me or book samples.
+It can be run in Google Datalab under python3 environment.